marcocharlie/flask-example-app/README.md

 The application is structured as follows:

-- An internal app which does the dirty work
+- An internal code which does the dirty work
-- A package for database configuration and manipulation
+- A package for database configuration and querying
-- A setup for database creation
+- A setup script for database creation
-- A Flask HTTP api route
+- A Flask HTTP api route provides a JSON response

 ## Usage